 The full recipe with measurements is in the recipe card below.

-Step 1: Combine the egg yolks, garlic, lemon juice, lemon zest, mustard, and salt with an immersion blender, food processor, or blender.
+Step 1: Combine egg yolks, garlic, lemon juice, lemon zest, mustard, and salt with an immersion blender, food processor, or blender.

 Step 2: Pour the olive oil into a cup or blender in a slow, steady stream while blending the ingredients.